-(2) Any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution
+- (1) Any building or property owned or controlled by a student organization that is officially recognized by the institution; or - (2) Any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution

 Public Property: All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus, or immediately adjacent to and accessible from the campus.
-Morgan State University discloses all public property crimes on Baltimore City
+Morgan State University discloses all public property crimes on Baltimore City property and streets that are immediately adjacent to campus.
+The North Eastern Police District of the Baltimore City Police Department provides us with these statistics.
+Only those crimes reported in these areas that meet the Clery Act definition of public property are included in the annual campus security and fire safety report.
+Public Property roadways are as follow: